ypsu/experiments/event_loop/README.md

 convinced that whenever I want to add a comment I shall make a new function.
 But I was never really sure when to do so.
 Should I do that almost everywhere?
 Should all my functions be only several lines of code?
-After a while a came across some tips from Braid's creator, Jonathan Blow on programming.
-This is one [his tips][blow]: "Use straight-line code instead of function calls for single instances."
+After a while a came across some tips from Braid's creator, [Jonathan Blow on programming][blow].
+This is one his tips: "Use straight-line code instead of function calls for single instances."
 But the post which pushed me over to try this approach was [John Carmack's essay][carmack] on inlined code.
 It's a fun read, go read it!

 Now that I've actually tried this method I no longer feel obsessing about long functions, in fact I'll try to write longer functions elsewhere as well -- if